corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/network-bootstrapper.md

 │   ├── network-parameters
 │   └── cordapps
 │       └── cordapp-a.jar
-└── cordapp-b.jar               // The new cordapp to add to the existing nodes
+└── cordapp-b.jar               // The new CorDapp to add to the existing nodes
 ```

 Then run the Network Bootstrapper again from the root directory: